Christ Church, Albany Street

-St George's Cathedral is an Antiochian Orthodox church in Albany Street, St Pancras, in the London Borough of Camden.
+Christ Church Albany Street is a former church building in Albany Street, St Pancras, in the London Borough of Camden.
 Built to the designs of James Pennethorne, it was consecrated as an Anglican place of worship called Christ Church in 1837.
-It became an Orthodox cathedral in 1989.
-It is currently permanently closed as of 2023.
+It was an Antiochian Orthodox cathedral from 1989 to 2023 as St George's Cathedral.

 Description

 The building, designed by James Pennethorne, stands on the corner of Redhill Street (formerly Edward Street) and Albany Street.
 It is not strictly orientated, its ceremonial east end, with the altar, facing slightly west of north.
 It is rectangular in plan, and built of brick with stucco and stone dressings, its four corners emphasised by wide tower-like features, projecting slightly beyond the main lines of the walls.
 The architecture is broadly classical in style.
 A deep stucco entablature runs around the whole building, with a simple brick parapet above it.
 The windows are round-headed.
 There is a tower above the entrance, topped by an octagonal spire.
 The steeple is unusually small in comparison with the main body of the church.